dgarrison63/agility2018/lab3.rst

 ------------------

 An OpenShift ConfigMap is one of the resource types that the F5 Container Connector watches for.
 The Container Connector will read the ConfigMap and create a virtual server, node(s), a pool, pool member(s) and a pool health monitor.

-In this exercise, we will create a ConfigMap that declaritevly defines the objects that the Container Connector should configure on the BIG-IP.
+In this exercise, we will create a ConfigMap that defines the objects that the Container Connector should configure on the BIG-IP.

 To complete this exercise, we will perform the following steps: